FlorinTulba/Pic2Sym/doc/pages/performance/performance.md

 ------------------------------------------------------------------------

-<a name = "v2.0"></a>
+<a name = "v2.0-v2.1"></a>

-### Performance of Pic2Sym v2.0
+### Performance of Pic2Sym v2.0 / v2.1

-The newly introduced elements are described in their corresponding [modules](../appendix/appendix.md#Modules).
-These host modules are mentioned below for each feature.
+More details about the features below can be found in their corresponding [modules](../appendix/appendix.md#Modules).

-One new feature is allowing any number of user requests in parallel, as long as they are valid for a given state of the application.
+One feature is allowing any number of user requests in parallel, as long as they are valid for a given state of the application.
 It belongs to the [**User Interaction**](../appendix/modules/UI.md) module.

 Continuing with more relevant features from the application performance point of view.